wlillisdev/tasty_tipples/README.md

  - Theme
    - The Theme of the website was to build a bright and engaging ecommerce site.
 The styling was kept to the minimum as we didn’t want to take away from the product images.
 And wanted the customer to focus 100% on the products.
    - Fonts were imported from google fonts, Pacifico for the logo & Lato were chosen for general text.
-These were picked as they were bold, simple and easy to read.

  - Data Model
    - Lucid Charts was used to design and visualise the models used in this project.